dailystory/docs/articles/changelog/2020/november.md

 * Track clicks and opens by domain for emails
 * Delivered should be clickable from email summary report
 * Update texts and push notifications to use tenant's timezone for date logging
+* Bug with frequency selection in rss updates
+* Support for TriggerWhenRssUpdatedAsync

 ## November 10, 2020
 * Bug with reindex partial never ending loop